 - Voice and tone – the language you use and the emotion you want to convey

 Now, as an entrepreneur who is just starting out, points of contact and marketing touchpoints may not be front of mind.
 You have a host of other tasks that require your focus – we get that.
 These are things that you’ll pay attention to ‘later’, right?
-The thing is, it makes more sense to:
+The thing is, it makes more sense to do the following.

 This way you make sure that you have the basics covered, that you have a clear idea of what you want and a vision of how you plan on achieving it.
 By having a brand guide from the beginning, it makes you consider the kind of brand you want to build and it ensures you start creating your brand from day one.
 This makes it easier to build on as you grow.